Burgernet: How it works

 Citizens register for Burgernet on the Burgernet website by providing their name and address.
 They are now able to receive Burgernet messages about their neighborhood.

 Burgernet starts with an emergency call (for example mugging, burglary or missing person.)

 If it is possible to compose a distinctive description of the suspect or missing person the police emergency room activates the Burgernet community by sending a text message (Sms) or spoken message.

 Burgernet participants in the immediate environment of the crime receive a message with a call to action to look for the suspect/ missing person.
 They report to the police what they see or recently have seen.

 The Burgernet system enables attentive participants to report directly to the police operator.
 This gives the possibility to process real time information quickly.
 With the information given by the participant the operator directs nearby police units to the missing or suspect person.

 All participants are informed about the results of the intervention.

 History

-A test with Burgernet has been executed in Nieuwegein (The Netherlands) in 2004 and 2005.
-After an extensive inquiry, the test has been found successful and the test has been extended to 9 municipalities in 2006.
+A test with Burgernet was executed in Nieuwegein in 2004 and 2005.
+After extensive research, the test was found successful and extended to 9 municipalities in 2006.
 In 2009 Dutch government decided Burgernet would be put into service nationwide.
 In 2012 Burgernet was activated in nearly all of the 400 Dutch communities.

 More than 1,4 million citizens joined Burgernet (9% of Dutch population).
 The Burgernet app has been downloaded 240.000 times and the Burgernet messages are embedded in over 30.000 Twitter timelines (reference date November 2014).

 On average Burgernet is used in 600 time-critical situations each month (January – August 2014 4.958 actions).
 555 were solved thanks to information given by Burgernet participants (11%).